mathew-fleisch/discord-loudbot/README.md

 ### Install in Existing Kubernetes Cluster

 Loudbot must be tied to a single node in a kubernetes cluster for persistence of the sqlite db and .env files.
-Create the .env and sqlite on a node of your cluster ().
+Create the .env and sqlite on a node of your cluster and take note of path for environment variables (ENV_VARS_PATH, SQLITE_PATH, LOUDBOT_HOSTNAME).

 ```bash
 # Add the helm repo to your cluster